 “If these three things happen, children tend to grow up almost as well as children in intact families.”

-Men and women need to understand that what dads do or don’t do, and the way mothers handle it, impacts the life of their child forever.
+It’s very helpful if we understand that what dads do or don’t do really matters.
+Moreover, the way mothers handle it impacts their child’s life forever.